-The woman said, "You'll have to kill us.
+The woman ignored this and said, "You'll have to kill us.
 We're par yentar.
 I'm Thezmedet; this man with me is Lokol.
-Explain ourselves?
+Explain ourselves, you say!
 Nought to explain.
 We teamed up in despair.
-I sense you wish to spare our lives, and life is wonderful.
-But the despair will return if you let us go, and then we'll try again - so, kill us.
-It's the only way out, for what we've got."
+I sense you wish to spare our lives, and life is wonderful, but the despair will return if you let us go.
+Then we'll only try again - so, kill us."

 "RUBBISH!
-I already killed one poor devil of a par yentar today!
+I already killed one poor devil of your sort today!
 I'm not killing any more!
-Thezmedet and Lokol, happiness is within your reach!
-You lost your hopes in the flash of a thuzolyr.
-But that doesn't make you failures - or rejects - no!
+Thezmedet and Lokol, you lost your hopes in the flash of a thuzolyr, but that doesn't make you failures - or rejects - no!
 On the contrary, you have been CHOSEN - by me!"
 What am I saying, he wondered, passing his hand over his brow.
 What has taken hold of me?

-"I am Yadon, Daon of Olhoav, traverser of Fyaym, newly arrived in Syoom - so newly indeed that I must call upon your assistance right now, whereupon you'll learn that you've jumped on a bandwagon, right and proper."
+"I am Yadon, Daon of Olhoav, traverser of Fyaym, newly arrived in Syoom.
+So newly, indeed, that I must call upon your assistance right now, whereupon you'll learn that you've jumped on a bandwagon."

-Nyav, ignoring this, ploughed on, "For starters, tell me, one of you: where are you from?"
+Nyav ploughed on, "For starters, where are you from?"

-Nyav pointed at him.
-"Tell me - for I need to get around - tell me how you travelled here.
-How you reached this city, I mean."
+"Tell me - for I need to get around - how you travelled here from Innb."

 "Why ask us?" grimaced the woman, propped on one elbow.
 "Is this some sort of joke at our expense, in which you, a backgrounder with just one name, claim to be a Daon, and reek of the exudation of potential victory?"

 A very different voice behind Nyav's back said, "Actually, it is."

-Dersnam Gostomon Thull, who had approached from behind, was standing between his daughters with his hands resting on their shoulders, the threesome forming a picture of family contentment and relaxed harmony.
+Dersnam Gostomon Thull was standing between his daughters with his hands resting on their shoulders, the threesome a picture of relaxed family harmony.

-Vital, to gain entry to the lower, vagabond life!
-He could not verbalize it, could not even crisply think it.
-He only knew that, as things were, he was being propelled too fast and too far into the limelight, and his instinct was to resist.
+Nyav could not verbalize or crisply think it, but he felt strongly that (as things were) he was being propelled too fast and too far into the limelight, and his instinct was to resist.
 For example, unlike almost everybody else, he dared not obtain a thuzolyr.
-The thought of being pushed into this election himself terrified him with a vague but awful sense of the wave he was on, some terrifying prospect of power, of being flung unspeakably high, there to be left high and dry...
+The thought of participating in the election terrified him with a vague and terrifying prospect of power, of being flung unspeakably high, there to be left high and dry...

 He must wander alone in Syoom and get the measure of his true self.

 Only, he could not just slink away, could he?
 But yes, he must!
-If he were to talk it over with anyone (except the girls, bless them, who seemed to understand) he was sure, he felt it in his bones, that strong-willed people would convince him, for this or that good reason, that he ought to stay.
+If he were to talk it over with anyone (except the girls, bless them, who seemed to understand) he felt in his bones that strong-willed people would convince him he ought to stay.

-Instinctive hunches, these, and all the more slippery and powerful for that.
-Look at Dersnam, he told himself, look at that poise, that dignified alertness, the calm flickering of those eyes that steer with constant skill... he'd see through me in no time...
+Hunches, these, and all the more slippery and powerful for that.
+Look at Dersnam, he told himself, look at that poise, that dignified alertness, the calm flickering of those eyes that steer with constant skill.
+He'd see through me in no time...

-Nyav found himself in the middle of a friendly conversation.
-"Sorry to have been so busy that I couldn't get here earlier.
+Dersnam was saying, "Sorry to have been so busy that I couldn't get here earlier.
 "People - " he added with an elbow-dig at the girls - "have to excuse my lack of attention."

 "It was no trouble to take them here," Nyav politely assured him.

 Nyav decided to be blunt.
-"It turned out not to be safe for them here!
+"Yes, but look, it turned out not to be safe for them here!
 They could have been killed!"

-Dersnam's "fingers in six pies", as Nyav thought of them, the fellow's interests in vheic farming, food production, city maintenance, transport and fleet patrols, Wayfaring and history-telling... all meant he had much to get on with, that perhaps he had got used to neglecting the little ones.
-The fellow's such a seasoned statesman, and then - why, we don't have 'seasons' here, that's Earth imagery; hey, are you waking up again down there, Terran mind?
+Dersnam's "fingers in six pies" - as Nyav thought of them - namely the fellow's interests in vheic farming, food production, city maintenance, transport and fleet patrols, Wayfaring and history-telling... all meant he had so much to get on with, that perhaps he had got used to neglecting the little ones.
+The fellow's such a seasoned statesman... what made me think of that phrase?
+We don't have 'seasons' here.
+Ahoy, down there, Terran mind, are you waking up again?

-Aloud, meanwhile, he admitted to Dersnam, "I suppose I agree - if you take the average of my last three or so moods, I can see where you're coming from..."
+Aloud, meanwhile, he admitted to Dersnam, "I suppose, if you take the average of my last three or so moods, I can see where you're coming from..."

 The grandee laughed his loudest.
 "What a phrase!
 And what a sound approach, averaging the moods!
 'Tramp the frazz / Docket a dream,'" he quoted.
-Then, perceiving that Nyav had no idea what those words meant, he explained: "Sometimes the run of the road bars you from the lie of the land; but actually, contrary moods can merge to do the impossible.
+Perceiving that Nyav had no idea what all that meant, he explained: "Sometimes, the run of the road and the lie of the land allow contrary moods to accomplish the seemingly impossible.
 Er... what are you looking at?"

 "Excuse me," said Nyav; "something needs sorting out, over that way."

-The subconscious Terran mind was definitely heaving at the basement trap door, to the extent that it almost felt like a hammering in Nyav's brain.
-He had to listen while he strode, heading in the direction of a wooden structure which he'd noticed was being used as a base by Tem Talfarn.
+The subconscious Terran mind was definitely heaving at the basement trap door.
+It almost felt like a hammering in Nyav's brain.
+Perforce he listened while he strode, heading in the direction of a wooden structure which he'd noticed was being used as a base by Tem Talfarn.

-Mountebank-style, he's pitched his booth, and filled it with knick-knacks to look good, sneered the now open Terran voice, but it's about time you realized that that's just a cover.
+Look at how the fellow, mountebank-style, has pitched his booth.
+See, he's filled it with knick-knacks to look good, sneered the now open Terran voice, but it's about time you realized that that's just a cover.
 Uranian fools!
-You can't imagine the fixing of an election, can you?
+You just can't imagine the fixing of an election!

-What are you talking about, Neville Yeadon? asked the upper mind.
+What are you talking about, Neville Yeadon? wearily asked the upper mind.

 Ah, that was the reference I'd forgotten, thought Nyav.
 That's what I heard mention of.
 Is it too late now?

 Tem Talfarn was catering for a client at this very moment.
-The wiry little fellow ran his re-setter over the clien't cloak, burnishing the usual gear therein - the torch, the sponnd, the compass, the stylus, so that they all looked shiny and new.
-A superficial, pleasant operation, to earn a few phial-credits - now the client was paying out a handful of coins, after which Talfarn turned his steps towards his booth, having finished one circuit, to load up with more wares and prepare for another.
+The wiry little fellow ran his re-setter over the client's cloak, burnishing the usual gear therein - the torch, the sponnd, the compass, the stylus, so that they all looked shiny and new.
+A superficial, pleasant operation, to earn a few phial-credits.
+Now the client was paying out a handful of coins, after which Talfarn turned his steps towards his booth, having finished one circuit, to load up with more wares and prepare for another.

 Nyav, unnoticed, followed him in.

-He shut the flap behind him and Talfarn turned and said, "Who - oh, it's you, Daon Nyav."
+He shut the flap behind him.
+Talfarn turned and said, "Who - oh, it's you, Daon Nyav."

 "You might as well call me - Yadon; I'm not fighting it any more," smiled the Olhoavan, and drew his laser.
 "Give me that gadget."

 "Are you mad?
-Have you turned into a runk?"
+Have you become a runk?"

 "I'm not exactly a par yentar, no. Rather the opposite, in fact.
-I want to go away and get lost."
+Far from craving limelight, I want to go away and get lost."

-"First, though, I must earn that much freedom," mused Nyav.
+"First, though, I must earn that degree of freedom," mused Nyav.
 "The re-setter... hand it over."

 "Why should you steal this?
 What do you need it for?"

 "I intend to destroy it.
-Now - give it here!"
+Give it here!"

 Tem Talfarn, no match for the Daon, went pale and did as he was told.
-Nyav - or Yadon - put the thing on the ground and promptly blasted it with a sponnd-bolt, so that the remains marred the grass with a hot, spreading puddle.
+Nyav - or Yadon - put the thing on the ground and promptly blasted it with a sponnd-bolt, so that the remains marred the grass with a hot puddle.

 "But why?" asked Talfarn.
 "Why?"

-"I noticed your pattern," Yadon explained.
-"Your next round would take you to Brem Tormalla - whom I've seen waiting with a lot of other people some hundred yards from here."
+"I noticed your pattern, your route," Yadon explained.
+"Your next round would take you to Brem Tormalla.
+He's not far away."

 "And?" shrugged Talfarn.